"Sad" (1979)

 Background Information

-“Sad” was a song from the early days of U2, first developed in the late 1970s.
-Gavin Friday discussed the song in an interview:
+“Sad” was a very early song written by U2, first developed in the late 1970s.

 One of the first things that the Virgin Prunes wrote, was something we did with U2, a song called ‘Sad’.
 I don’t think it was ever recorded by either band.
 We had collaborated on that, and we took that forward with ‘Boy-Girl’.
 We took that title and wrote two separate songs.
 Ours was dealing with bi-sexuality and that gender-bending thing, where they were talking about a more conventional form of love, with a strong boyhood-to-manhood theme going down.